 That same year, Congress passed the Immigration Act of 1882, which imposed further restrictions.
 This act made it illegal to immigrate to the United States if an individual was deemed an "idiot," "lunatic," "convict," or likely to become a "public charge."
 It also established a 50-cent head tax per person.
 These combined restrictions effectively outlawed Chinese immigration, fostering the perception that all Americans of Asian descent were in the nation illegally.

-Until the Chinese Exclusion and subsequent general Immigration Acts of 1882, the United States was relatively open to immigration, in fact, many Americans actively encouraged immigration, but xenophobic tendencies began impacting public opinion and shaped federal immigration law in the aftermath of the Civil War.
+Until the Chinese Exclusion and subsequent general Immigration Act of 1882, the United States was relatively open to immigration, in fact, many Americans actively encouraged immigration, but xenophobic tendencies began impacting public opinion and shaped federal immigration law in the aftermath of the Civil War.

 The Chinese immigration ban was extended under the Geary Act of 1892 and was made permanent shortly thereafter.
 Adding further insult to injury, the Geary act mandated that all Chinese immigrants obtain documentation to prove residency and to carry them at all times or risk arrest and deportation.